Vidyavardhaka College of Engineering: Description

 Vidyavardhaka College of Engineering is recognized by the Government of Karnataka and the All India Council for Technical Education.
 Programs of study offered include bachelor's degrees in mechanical, electronics, computer science, information sciences, Artificial Intelligence & Machine Learning and electrical engineering.
 Six programs, IS&E, E&EE, CS&E, E&CE, ME and CV of VVCE have been accredited by National Board of Accreditation for three years i.e. academic years 2020-2021 to 2022-2023 of date up to 30 June 2023.
 The college is also accredited with 'A' Grade by National Assessment and Accreditation Council (NAAC) for five Years from the year 2018.
-The college was founded by the Vidyavrdhaka Sangha in 1997.
+The college was founded by the Vidyavardhaka Sangha in 1997.

 The college is located in Gokulam, a residential suburb, 6 km north of the central bus station and 4 km from the Mysuru railway station.